 222 Wyoming Avenue,

-Built by vaudeville theatre magnate Sylvester Poli, the Poli Theatre opened in 1907 and was built for a then monumental sum of $250,000.
+Built by vaudeville theatre magnate Sylvester Poli, the Poli Theatre opened on September 2, 1907 and was built for a then monumental sum of $250,000.
 A large vaudeville house, the Poli Theatre seated more than 2,000 patrons in orchestra, balcony and 2nd balcony levels.

 The Poli Theatre was later acquired by the Union Theater Company in 1924.

-In the early-2000’s the Ritz Theatre, with its nearly 100 years of service closed — perhaps forever.
+In the early-2000’s the Ritz Theatre, with its nearly 100 years of service closed.

 In 2008, the Ritz Theatre reopened as a dinner theater and restaurant, with a piano bar and club with live performances.
 However this was a short lived venture.
 In late-2016 it was taken over by the Crative Performing Arts Academy and presents movies for its students.
 It reopened to the general public in March 2017.